M66B/FairEmail/FAQ.md

 The list of contacts is sorted on number of times contacted and the last time contacted.

+Local contacts will be used only when no contacts permission has been granted to FairEmail.
+You can revoke contacts permission in the Android app settings.

 <br />

 <a name="faq85"></a>